 Lasers are more tolerant when things are in motion.
 The laser scanner produces a very intense light that can be captured very quickly by the device’s sensors.
 A laser scanner can read linear barcodes so quickly that motion is not much of an issue.

-The laser advantage is eroded each year as imager technology advances.
+The laser advantage is eroded each year as imager and other barcode scanning technology advances.
 Today we have smartphone and imager scanners that can decode blurry images that result when the scanner or the object is in motion or when the camera’s autofocus has not yet locked onto the target.
 The proper use of a check digit for linear barcodes and the built-in error correction in 2D barcodes generally prevents misreading a barcode from a blurry or distorted image.

 Imager scanners are superior when barcodes are scanned at off-angles.
 Off-angle perspective distorts the barcode label as seen by the scanner.
 The image processing algorithms can detect the angle of the barcode label and correct it in post-processing.
 This provides “omni-directional” scanning, which saves the user time by not having to align the scanner with the barcode.